profile

-I believe in paying forward the things that helped me when grief felt heavy and hard to carry.
+I believe in paying forward the things that helped me when grief felt heavier and harder to carry.

 This space holds pieces I created during my own harder seasons — words, reflections, and quiet supports that felt steady when I needed something to reach for.